-UPDATE 2-Turkish lira weakens again after rocky pre-election week
+UPDATE 3-Turkish lira weakens again after rocky pre-election week

-ISTANBUL, March 29 (Reuters) - The Turkish lira weakened again on Friday and the government promised reforms after a volatile week that brought back memories of last year’s currency crisis with Turks heading to polls this weekend.
+ISTANBUL, March 29 (Reuters) - The Turkish lira weakened again on Friday and the government promised reforms, after a volatile week tmsnrt.rs/2CEaO11 that brought back memories of last year's currency crisis just as Turks head to polls this weekend.

 Among an array of tactics used to stabilize things since an initial selloff last Friday, the government had directed banks to temporarily starve the London market of lira liquidity, according to officials.

-In a TV interview late on Thursday, Finance Minister Berat Albayrak said Turkish banks were providing billions of lira to foreign markets and promised Turkey would enter a reform period after the elections. .
+Finance Minister Berat Albayrak said on Thursday that Turkish banks were providing billions of lira to foreign markets and he promised Turkey would enter a reform period after the elections and give details soon. .

 But with Turkish stocks having plunged to their lowest levels since January and yields on bonds up to October levels, analysts raised doubts about a quick fix for an economy in the midst of a recession that could last well into this year.